MikeChurvis/compile-env-files/README.md

 ## Note

-To avoid compromising potentially sensitive information, I strongly recommend you add the following to your global `.gitignore`:
+To avoid compromising potentially sensitive information, I strongly recommend that you add the following to your global `.gitignore`:
 ```.gitignore
 .env.config.json
 *.env